Saturday, 26 February 2011

 What immortal hand or eye

-Could frame thy fearful symmetry."
 Despite admiring its fearful symmetry Blake appears unable to spell 'tiger.'

-1804 Jerusalem Taken from his preface to his long poem, Milton, it was one of the most complicated works Blake ever wrote.
+1804 "Jerusalem" Taken from his preface to his long poem, Milton, it was one of the most complicated works Blake ever wrote.
 A hymn of spiritual power and sexual liberty, Blake wrote Jerusalem whilst living in Felpham, West Sussex despite the fact there are very few dark, satanic mills in that nick of the woods.

-NATURE An lover of animals, Blake used his poetic gift to renounce cruelty to God's creatures.
+A lover of animals, Blake used his poetic gift to renounce cruelty to God's creatures.
 "A Robin Redbreast in a cage.
 Puts all Heaven in a rage," he wrote in Auguries of Innocence.

-HOBBIES AND SPORTS As a youth, William spent his time on endless walks - and did these feet endlessly trot...
+As a youth, William spent his time on endless walks - and did these feet endlessly trot...

 SCIENCE Anti science, Blake preferred an intuitive approach.